TwitchNovel/Novel/README.md

- My name is Thomas the Great B Boi from hell, My Life Revolves Around Dank Memes, And I put the L On Jhon Wick In the Tilted
+ My name is Thomas the Great B Boi from hell, My Life Revolves Around Dank Memes, And I put the L On Jhon Wick In the Tilted Towers.